 If you can avoid telling a prospective employer what your desired salary is, then do it.
 Knowing the salary a company is willing to pay gives you leverage, and it helps you save time if the salary is too low for you.
 Your current salary is your business; keep it that way.

 Programmers are fortunate that their profession is in high demand.
 Know your skills, boost your skills, keep learning as much as you can.
-Be a sponge, commit to continuous improvement, and learn what you want.
+Be a sponge, commit to continuous improvement, and learn what you love.

 Find your sweet spot.
 It’s the place where you earn the right amount of value as a programmer with a focus on growth opportunities, promotion opportunities, and appropriate compensation.
 I’ve always factored work-life balance into my overall compensation so don’t forget must-have like that!

 Don’t forget your soft skills or technical skills!
 Find the right balance between being a great human being and a great software development professional.